MicrosoftDocs/power-platform/power-platform/admin/tenant-level-analytics.md

 > [!div class="mx-imgBorder"]
 > ![Overview usage report](media/overview-usage-report.png "Overview usage report")

+### Power Apps reports

-**Power Apps reports** provide insights into tenant and environment usage and inventory of all apps and connectors.
+Power Apps reports provide insights into tenant and environment usage and inventory of all apps and connectors.
 Answer questions such as the following:

 - What is the total unique canvas/model apps users across the tenant or environments?
 - What is the count of first-time users across canvas and model apps?